 In search for improved productivity, we propose a programming model and language dedicated to high-performance stream processing.
 This language builds on the synchronous programming model and on domain knowledge - the periodic evolution of streams - to allow correct-by-construction properties to be proven by the compiler.
 These properties include resource requirements and delays between input and output streams.
 Automating this task avoids tedious and error-prone engineering, due to the combinatorics of the composition of filters with multiple data rates and formats.
 Correctness of the implementation is also difficult to assess with traditional (asynchronous, simulation-based) approaches.
-This language is thus provided with a relaxed notion of synchronous composition, called n-synchrony: two processes are n-synchronous if they can communicate in the ordinary (0-)synchronous model with a FIFO buffer of size n.
+This language is thus provided with a relaxed notion of synchronous if they can communicate in the ordinary (0-)synchronous model with a FIFO buffer of size n.

 Technically, we extend a core synchronous data-flow language with a notion of periodic clocks, and design a relaxed clock calculus (a type system for clocks) to allow non strictly synchronous processes to be composed or correlated.
 This relaxation is associated with two sub-typing rules in the clock calculus.
 Delay, buffer insertion and control code for these buffers are automatically inferred from the clock types through a systematic transformation into a standard synchronous program.
-We formally define the se-
+We formally define the semantics of the language and prove the soundness and completeness of its clock calculus and synchronization transformation.
+Finally, the language is compared with existing formalisms.